SOURCE: Lance Armstrong Foundation

 - The Foundation also advocates for funding, legislation and policies that further the fight against cancer.
 Lance and the Foundation recently backed Proposition 29, a California initiative designed to raise funds for cancer research through a $1 tobacco tax increase.
 Lance and the Foundation successfully backed Proposition 15 in Texas, passed overwhelmingly by voters in 2007.
 It created the Cancer Prevention and Research Institute of Texas and a $3 billion fund for cancer research within the state.
 See the Foundation's Platform's & Priorities for more details on its legislative and advocacy work.

 - Lance Armstrong has personally contributed nearly $6.5 million to the Foundation.

 About the Lance Armstrong Foundation

 The Lance Armstrong Foundation serves people affected by cancer and empowers them to take action against the world's leading cause of death.
-With its iconic yellow LIVESTRONG wristband, the Foundation became a symbol of hope and inspiration to people affected by cancer throughout the world.
+With its iconic yellow LIVESTRONG wristband, the Foundation became a symbol of hope and inspiration to people throughout the world affected by cancer.
 Created in 1997 by cancer survivor and champion cyclist Lance Armstrong, the Foundation provides free patient navigation services to survivors with financial, emotional and practical challenges that accompany the disease.
 Known for its powerful brand -- LIVESTRONG -- the Foundation is also a leader in the global movement on behalf of 28 million people living with cancer today.
 Since its inception in 1997, the Foundation has raised nearly $500 million for the fight against cancer.
 For more information, visit LIVESTRONG.org.